Find and fix writing mistakes instantly

 - Incorrect: He eat the apple pie.

-This example follows basic subject, verb, object order.
-As you can tell, the subject is he.
-The action is to eat, and the object is apple pie.
-Both the subject and verb are in the singular form, and therefore follow subject-verb agreement.
-However, the second example is incorrect.
-That’s because the singular subject he does not match with the plural form eat.
+This example follows a basic subject-verb-object sentence order.
+The subject is he, the action is to eat, and the object is apple pie.
+In the first sentence, both the subject and verb are in singular form, therefore it follows subject-verb agreement.
+However, the second sentence is incorrect as the singular subject he does not match the plural form eat.

 - Correct: They eat the apple pie.

 These subject-verb agreement practice sentences give you a feel for how the two subject-verb agreement rules are applied.
 The rules build the foundation of subject-verb agreement and can appear simple.
 However, even native English speakers sometimes get confused with subject-verb agreement rules.
 Therefore, understanding the rules is essential, and completing some subject-verb agreement practice (such as a subject verb-agreement worksheet) is useful.

 The subject-verb agreement definition is better understood by examining subject-verb agreement rules.
 In addition, following these rules will guide you in selecting the correct verb form to match a subject, as well as help ensure that a subject-verb agreement error is not committed.
 Check your progress through the subject-verb agreement worksheets at the end of this guide.
 They’ll help you understand what is a subject-verb agreement.

 What is Subject-Verb Agreement?:

 Rule 3: The words in between the subject and the action or being word do not affect the basic subject-verb agreement rules.

 - Correct: The wolf, who has six siblings, is ferocious.